Electrical FSR Renewal

 STEP 1: LOGIN OR REGISTER FOR AN ACCOUNT

 If you do not have an online services account as an FSR, click here to register for one.
+You will need your FSR certification number to create an online account.

 If you have both an online account as an FSR and as a licensed contractor, you can simply login and switch between the accounts by clicking on the drop down arrow in the top right of your account homepage: